jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 # Find-overwritten-Sitecore-resource-items
 a Sitecore PowerShell Report for Sitecore IAR items, Items as Resources.

+# For Sitecore 10.2, Sitecore 10.3+ and XM Cloud

 IAR Sitecore items can be overwritten by a sql database item, With the Sitecore PowerShell report you can easy find the item and delete/restore the item as resource.

 See blog [Items as resources by Sitecore part 2: reports](https://uxbee.nl/actueel/items-as-resources-by-sitecore-part-2)

+## Download and Install the tool, Powershell Report
+copy (items.master.iaroverwrittenreport.dat)  to \sitecore modules\items\master of your Sitecore CM instance.

 ## Install Sitecore Command Line Interface
 See: [Install Sitecore Command Line Interface](https://doc.sitecore.com/xp/en/developers/103/developer-tools/install-sitecore-command-line-interface.html)